rudionrails/quarry.nvim/README.md

 ## ⚙️ Configuration

 > [!NOTE]
-> You do not need to define this, the below only shows the default values.
+> The below shows the default configuration and you do not need to provide this explicitly.

 ```lua
 require("quarry").setup({